MatheusJCastro/meafs/docs/manual.rst

 |

-The Jupyter Shell provides access to the MEAFS session with all the variables and functions available.
+The *Jupyter Shell* tab provides access to the MEAFS session with all the variables and functions available.
 It can be useful for more advanced user or for debug.
 See :ref:`pack_overview` for the list of variables and functions.